Buying Time: Latency Racing vs. Bidding in Transaction Ordering: Description

+We now describe the model for analyzing the economics for our \sysname ordering policy.
+The next two sections will describe this analysis in detail.

-~ The users, from now on referred to as players, need to take a decision to acquire a technology that can send their transaction to the sequencer $t$ time after some arbitrage opportunity has arisen.
+\mypara{Basic model.} Consider an arbitrage opportunity that occurs at some time (w.l.g., this can be taken as time 0).
+Users (from now on referred to as players) need to now take a decision on (1) how to send their transaction to the sequencer; this corresponds to the investment in latency; and (2) how much extra to bid for their transaction to get higher priority.
 We will analyze a simple economic model of this decision problem.

-Assume that it costs $i$ user $c_i(t)$ to send a transaction $t$ time after the arbitrage.
+Assume that it costs user $i$ the amount $c_i(t)$ to get its transaction received by the sequencer $t$ time after the arbitrage opportunity arises.
 The only requirement on $c_i(t)$, for now, is that it is decreasing in increasing $t$.
-When the arbitrage opportunity arises, a player $i$ has a valuation $v_i$ to have its transaction included for execution the earliest, among those transactions contending for the same arbitrage opportunity.
-Let us assume there are $2$ players with valuations $v_1$ and $v_2$, distributed by the distribution functions $F_1$ and $F_2$.
-That is the probability that the valuation of player $i$ is less or equal to $x$ is equal to $F_i(x)$.
+When the arbitrage opportunity arises, a player $i$ has a valuation $v_i$ to have its transaction included for execution the earliest, among those transactions contending for the same opportunity.

+\mypara{Analysis organization.} We begin with an analysis with two players in Section~\ref{sec:2players}.
+Within this, we consider different models based on when the latency investment needs to occur.
+Broadly, we consider two models for latency investment: ex-ante (Section~\ref{subsec:exante}) and ex-post (Section~\ref{subsec:expost}).
+Ex-ante means that the latency investment needs to happen \textit{before} learning the arbitrage opportunity while ex-post means that the latency investment can occur after learning about the arbitrage opportunity.